 How do you make tough decisions?
 Do you take a guess at the correct solution?
 Do you ask someone else to make the decision for you?
 Do you simply use "eeny, meeny, miney, mo?"
 Read and listen to this story about Ella, who has decisions to make, and learn about the tool that helps Ella solve her problems.

-These online courses are designed for teaching grades 2, 3, and 4.
+These online modules are designed for teaching grades 2, 3, and 4.